Ignatius Ayau Kaigama: Archbishop of Jos

 On 18 May 2000, Pope John Paul named Kaigama to succeed Gabriel Gonsum Ganaka as archbishop of Jos.

-After outbreak of what appeared to be interreligious violence in Jos in 2010, he advised that it was superficial to see religion and ethnicity as the sources of conflict.
-He said there are "social, economic, political factors responsible for this recurring crisis which we have never got at".
+After the outbreak of what appeared to be interreligious violence in Jos in 2010, he advised that it was superficial to see religion and ethnicity as the sources of conflict.
+He said there are "social, economic, political factors responsible for this recurring crisis which we have never got at."
 He decried "political opportunists and ignorant religious preachers" who manipulate young people, especially the unemployed.
+He helped to calm the situation and clarified the nature of the conflict in the local and international press.
 That same year, he founded the Interfaith Youth Vocational Training Centre in Bokkos, Plateau State, which brings together Muslim and Christian youths in the hope of curbing violence in the region.

 In 2011, he founded the Dialogue, Reconciliation and Peace Centre in Jos.
 In 2007 he founded the Female Catechists Formation Centre in Kwall, Plateau State.
+Prominent among his writings are the books: Dialogue of Life: An Urgent Necessity for Nigerian Muslims and Christians and Peace, not War: A Decade of Interventions in the Plateau State Crises (2002–2011).

 On 25 July 2012, Pope Benedict XVI named Kaigama a member of the Pontifical Council for the Promotion of the New Evangelisation.

-Kaigama was President of the Nigerian Bishops Conference from 2012 to 2018 and President of the Reunion of Episcopal Conferences of West Africa from 2016 to 2022.
+Kaigama was president of the Nigerian Bishops Conference from 2012 to 2018 and president of the Reunion of Episcopal Conferences of West Africa from 2016 to 2022.
 He was chair of the Interreligious Committee for Peace from 2005 to 2007 and of the Christian Association of Nigeria in Plateau State from 2007 to 2010.
 Together with the Emir of Wase, Alhaji Haruna Abdullahi, he has been involved in promoting mutual understanding between Christians and Muslims.